-Over 25 years ago, Dr. Norman Cousins in his book Anatomy of an Illness described how watching Marx Brother movies helped him recover from a life-threatening tissue disease.
+In 1979, Dr. Norman Cousins in his book Anatomy of an Illness as Perceived by the Patient described how watching Marx Brother movies helped him recover from a life-threatening tissue disease.

 "Is it possible," he wondered, "that love, hope, faith, laughter, confidence, and the will to live have therapeutic value?"
 Cousins made it a point to enjoy a hearty belly laugh several times a day.
 A few minutes of laughter gave him an hour or more of pain-free sleep.